usethesource/rascal-website/index.md

 <br>
 <br>

-Rascal has libraries for integrating language front-ends, for re-using analysis algorithms (such as SMT solvers), and for getting typed meta-data out of version management systems, for interactive visualization, etc.
+Rascal has libraries for integrating language front-ends, for reusing analysis algorithms (such as SMT solvers), and for getting typed meta-data out of version management systems, for interactive visualization, etc.
 </p>